anotherhadi/homepage/README.md

 # Homepage

 My homepage is a static site built with SvelteKit and TailwindCSS.
 It allows you to add your own links and customize the theme of your start page.
+It use a Nerdfont font to display icons.

 You can find an example of a config file in `src/routes/config.json`.
 You can copy this file and modify it to your liking.